-The struggle is real.
-Sometimes, it seems that guitars just aren't made for people who don’t have bigger-sized hands.
-But we have good news -- there are guitars out there for you no matter what sized hands you have.
+The struggle is real for people with small hands.
+Sometimes, it seems that guitars just aren’t made for people who don’t have bigger-sized hands.
+But we have good news — there are guitars out there for you no matter what sized hands you have.

-Here are 10 of the best guitars that fall into that category -- tried and tested for ease of playability and compact neck thickness to ensure they will work just for you.
+Here are 10 of the best guitars for anyone with small hands — tried and tested for ease of playability and compact neck thickness to ensure they will work just for you.
 Some of these acoustics even play like an electric!

 The unplugged tone of this guitar is very interesting due to its odd shape.
 Maybe the best comparison would be that it sounds sort of like an oversized mandolin in the most extreme sense.

 Plugged in, on the other hand, it actually packs a little punch.
 The unique sound doesn’t sound bad through some nice speakers; just make sure the lows and the mids are up so that you don’t have too wimpy of a tone coming through.